1674-1675 – Father Marquette, a French missionary, travels through the Trail Creek region, preaching to the Potawatomi Indians.

 1981 – Cable television is brought to Michigan City.

 1981 – Rogers player Dan Palombizio is named Mr. Basketball, the first from Michigan City.
 Delray Brooks of Rogers won Mr. Basketball in 1984, and Charles Macon of Elston won in 1992.

-1981 – Rogers High School girls’ golf team wins the state championship.
+1981 – Rogers High School girls golf team wins the state championship.
 They also claim the state title in the 1982 season.

 1981 – Amtrak begins making scheduled stops in Michigan City.
 The first Amtrak train, the Wolverine, stopped at Michigan City on April 26.